Match & Mend: Minimally Invasive Local Reassembly for Patching N-day Vulnerabilities in ARM Binaries

 \subsubsection{Methodology}

-The libraries in the Magma dataset can be compiled with or without vulnerabilities, i.e., for each vulnerability we have a vulnerable version that represents the vulnerable library obtained from a firmware image; additionally, we can compile each library with the applied patch to obtain the patched version.
+The libraries in the Magma dataset can be compiled with or without vulnerabilities, i.e., for each vulnerability we have (i) a version that represents the vulnerable library obtained from a firmware image, and (ii) a patched version compiled with the provided patch already applied.
 Since we want to simulate a real-world scenario, we compile each vulnerability with three different compilation settings, O1, O2, and O3, while the patch is always compiled with O2 and debug information.
 The two versions for each compilation setting are given to our prototype.
 For each vulnerability, the prototype analyzes, matches and locally reassembles the patch in the vulnerable binary, which results in a fixed version of the library.
 This fixed version is then tested to validate that the patch was successful.

 We test the fixed binary to check (i) the proof of vulnerability and (ii) correctness.
 For (i), if there is a PoV available, we verify that the vulnerability no longer executes.
 Canaries inserted into the vulnerable libraries by Magma indicate whether a given vulnerability is reached and triggered.
 This allows us to test the patched binary by executing the library with the AFL++~\cite{afl++} fuzzing harness from Magma and the proof of vulnerability as input.
 We consider the PoV test to be successful if the canary indicates that the vulnerability was not triggered.
 For correctness (ii), we run each fixed binary against its open-source test suite to validate that the patching has not rendered the library unusable.
 We consider the tests successful if the fixed binary passes the same tests as the vulnerable binary does, except for test cases it failed because of the vulnerability.